-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Clean Water Action as of December 31, 2019 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Clean Water Action as of December 31, 2020 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Emphasis of Matters
+Emphasis of Matter

-As described in Note 2 to the financial statements, the Organization was impacted by the COVID-19 pandemic subsequent to the statement of financial position date.
+As described in Note 3 to the financial statements, the Organization continues to be impacted by the COVID-19 pandemic.
 Our opinion is not modified with respect to this matter.